RITHANPRANAOV-R/GeoTour/README.md

    ```bash
    flutter run
    ```

-## 🛠 Technologies Used
-- **Flutter & Dart** - Core framework and language.
-- (Additional libraries as per project setup, such as routing and state management packages)

 ## 🤝 Contributing
 Contributions, issues, and feature requests are always welcome!
 Feel free to check the issues page.